MicrosoftDocs/win32/desktop-src/uxguide/mess-error.md

 **Leading cause:** Explaining the problem from the code's point of view instead of the user's.

 **Recommended alternative:** Write error message text that your target users can easily understand.
 Provide solutions that users can actually perform.
-Design your program's error message experience—don't have programmers compose error messages on the spot.
+Design your program's error message experience don't have programmers compose error messages on the spot.

 **Error messages that overcommunicate**